CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ## Mission Statement
 Our mission is to provide a Harry Potter–like elevator experience.
-The interaction with the input device, a magic wand, results in a magically activated elevator terminal.
+The interaction with the input device, a magic wand, results in a magically activated elevator terminal that presses the buttons to call the elevator.
 The user experience is designed to be seamless and intuitive—magic.

 ## Description of Final User Experience